robel1889/nmap_quick_script/README.md

 # nmap_quick_script
-A quick nmap script written in python to automate daily scanning tasks at work.
+A short nmap script written in Python3 that I use to automate daily nmap scans for work.

 Usage: python3 nmap_quick_script.py ip_list_file